Skip to Main Content

 • A minimum cumulative score of 80 with a minimum individual Math section score of 80 is required to be included in the RN applicant pool.

-• A minimum cumulative score of 75 with a minimum individual Math section score of 75 is required to be included in the LPN applicant pool.
+• A minimum cumulative score of 75 is required to be included in the LPN applicant pool.

 • A score of less than the above on this examination will prohibit entrance for this period.